SSoundSlicr

 An MP4 to MP3 converter takes the audio track inside an MP4 video and saves it as an MP3 audio file.
 The video picture is not included in the output.
 This is useful when the sound is the part you need: narration, a lecture, meeting audio, a product demo voiceover, a webinar, or a phone video where the audio matters more than the image.

 SoundSlicr MP4 to MP3 is intentionally specific.
 It expects MP4 input, runs the browser-based extraction and conversion flow, and returns an MP3 download when the source contains a supported audio track.
-No login is required, and the MVP does not add billing, cloud storage, or server-side media handling.
+No login is required, and the current version does not add billing, cloud storage, or server-side media handling.

 MP4 is common because phones, cameras, screen recorders, meeting apps, and editing tools frequently export it.
 Converting MP4 to MP3 gives you an audio-only copy that is easier to review, share, archive, or use in audio-first workflows.